 Introduction

 This supporting information provides 1/ the methods used for radiometric dating; 2/ the detailed filtering procedures and cross-comparison of radiometric age data from Mayotte Island; 3/ thin section pictures (Figure S1), and 4/ Tables about the samples and the published radiometric ages.
 Table S1 contains the location of samples used for radiometric dating and geochemical analyses.
-Table S2 presents the detailed 40Ar/39Ar dating results.
-Table S3 provides the dataset of published radiometric ages of the Comoros archipelago and the Cenozoic volcanism of northern Madagascar volcanisms.
+Table S2 contains the major and trace element analyses of samples and geostandards.
+Table S3 presents the detailed 40Ar/39Ar dating results.
+Table S4 provides the dataset of published radiometric ages of the Comoros Archipelago and the Cenozoic volcanism of northern Madagascar.

 Radiometric dating methods